IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Inverse Rendering from LDR Images

 where $\lambda_\text{a}=0.01$, $\lambda_\text{c}=0.001$, and $\lambda_{\text{m}}=0.005$.

 \topic{Photometric loss.} We perform physically-based rendering, and the photometric loss $\mathcal{L}_{\text{photo}}$ is computed as in Eq. \ref{eq:l_photo}.

-\topic{Albedo regularization.} Motivated by the shift-scale-inva\-riant loss in MonoSDF~\cite{yu2022monosdf}, we adopt a shift-invariant loss against the monocular albedo maps $\{\bA_i\}$:
+\topic{Albedo regularization.} Motivated by the shift-scale-inva\-riant loss in MonoSDF \cite{yu2022monosdf}, we adopt a shift-invariant loss against the monocular albedo maps $\{\bA_i\}$:

-where $s$ is the scale used to align the two albedo maps.
+where $s_i$ is the scale used to align the two albedo maps.

-\topic{CRF regularization.} We regularize the $L_2$ norm of the estimated coefficients of the PCA bases and enforce the monotonicity of the sampled CRF as follows:
+\topic{CRF regularization.} Based on the fair assumption that the learned CRF should not deviate significantly from the mean curve $\bar{\bg}$ (Eq. \ref{eq:crf_parameter}), and that the curve should be monotonically increasing, we regularize the $L_2$ norm of the estimated coefficients of the PCA bases, and enforce the monotonicity of the sampled CRF as follows:

-\topic{Material regularization.} We apply FIPT's roughness-metallic regularization \cite{wu2023factorized}.
+\topic{Material regularization.} We apply roughness-metallicity regularization $\mathcal{L}_{\text{mat}}$, which enforces the consistency of surface roughness and metallic within the same semantic instances (e.g. chairs, tables).
 While the shading and emission are initially inaccurate and lead to erroneous BRDFs, we alternately update the BRDFs and produce better emission and shading, improving the BRDFs.
 Our alternating strategy yields more stable optimization and better estimation.